LorinczNorbertAttila/BusCheck/README.md

   • IOS version 11+

 If you want to setup VS Code for flutter projects see [this](https://www.geeksforgeeks.org/getting-started-with-cross-platform-mobile-application-using-flutter/?ref=lbp)

+## Installation:
+You need to clone the repository on your pc, and open in android studio (or any software where can you run a flutter application).

 ## How to use: